WAYWIDN/InFix-TO-PostFix/README.md

 These problems were given to me as a class assignment where we were supposed to work in teams of 4 members.
 We were given 45 minutes to solve these problems.
 Unfortunately, we couldn't finish the whole assignment in time.
-After the lecture, I started working on it.
-It took me approximately 5/6 hours to complete the assignment.
+After the lecture, I started working on it,it took approximately 5/6 hours to complete the assignment.
 For me, solving the problems was one task, but printing the process to increase our understanding became a headache.
 To complete the assignment, In the solution of one problem i also took the help of AI to set the printing style.